CSE-UoM/MCQAutoGrader/README.md

 `python3 mcqautograder/autograder.py --help`

+Typical use of the tool require the template, marking scheme, directory containing scanned answer scripts, a list of students as a csv file to be provided as follows.
+Refer the [samples](/samples/) directory.

+`python3 mcqautograder/autograder.py --template samples/template.jpg --markingscheme samples/marking_scheme.jpg --answers samples/answers/ --studentslist samples/students_list.csv`

 If you have any questions, please contact: [gayashan@cse.mrt.ac.lk](mailto:gayashan@cse.mrt.ac.lk)

 This project is inspired and based on the following work.
 Special thanks should go to these authors for their contributions: